Peachying/testinlineedit/tutorial-manage-data-disk.md

 # Tutorial - Manage Azure disks with Azure PowerShell

-Azure virtual machines use disks to store the VMs1111add some content111
+Azure virtual machines use disks to store the VMs

 > [!div class="checklist"]
 > * OS disks and temporary disks